-Figure 9.6 - Arrows representing gridded current data, with length increasing with speed, and Sref is 5 kn, Lref is 20 mm, and the maximum speed in the data in the image is 3.15 kn.
+Figure 9.5 - Arrows representing gridded surface current data, with length increasing with speed, and Sref is 5 kn, Href is 20 mm, and the maximum speed in the data in the image is 3.15 kn.
 Coastline added for clarity. (data courtesy of St. Lawrence Global Observatory, Canada)